 The website redesign and positioning implementation was handled in a campaign by Publicis.
 We provided the agency with a brief and supported Swiss Bankers during the pitch.

-Key success factors for this project
+Drivers of success in this project

 - Consistent connection between company strategy and marketing strategy